-Analysis: Correlation appears to be trending sideways/higher while volatility appears to have started to trend lower again, from a higher level after having moved up over the past couple years or so.
+Analysis: Correlation appears to be trending sideways/higher while volatility appears to be trending sideways/lower, from a higher level after having moved up over the past couple years.
 In my view this chart should be looked at from a contrarian perspective, and currently suggests a somewhat neutral outlook medium-term.
 Framework: S&P 500 subsequent medium-term returns are likely to be most attractive when both correlation and volatility are high and have lots of room to decline, for example in 2009.

 GICS = Global Industry Classification Standards.
 The 10 sectors used for this analysis are: Consumer Disc., Consumer Stap., Energy, Financials, Health Care, Industrials, Information Technology, Materials, Telecommunication Services, and Utilities.
 In 2016 Real Estate was added as an 11th GICS Sector, which had been part of the Financials sectors.
 The S&P 500 stocks are each assigned to a sector.
 The correlation reading (black line) represents the average of all sector correlations to the S&P 500 (i.e., Correlation between Financials and S&P 500 + Correlation between Energy and S&P 500 etc., divided by 10).
-The volatility reading (grey line) represents the average the sector volatilities (i.e., Volatility of Financials + Volatility of Energy etc...., divided by 10)
+The volatility reading (grey line) represents the average the sector volatilities (i.e., Volatility of Financials + Volatility + Vol